h12w/gspec/DESIGN.md

 get out of sync.
 Go does not support first class type, so it could be implemented by variables with zero value.
 (OPTIONAL)

-####Collector
+####Listener
-A collector is an internal object that collects the outputs out the tests, including the structure of nested test groups, test descriptions and the results of test running.
+A listener is an interface that collects the outputs from the tests, including the structure of nested test groups, test descriptions and the results of test running.

-The implementation of a collector must assume being called concurrently out of order.
-To reconstruct a tree structure, a parent node must be collected before a child node, so a collector has to collect before the start of each test group.
-To collect the result of each test case, a collector also needs to collect at the end of each test group.
+The implementation of a listener must assume being called concurrently out of order.
+To reconstruct a tree structure, it will be easy if a parent node is always collected before its children, so a listener should collect before the start of each test group.
+To collect the result of each test case, a listener also needs to collect at the end of each test group.

 ###Reporting
 ####Report progress